local history ripples

 McRaven’s contributions and Staubach’s are similar by nature of leading teams — one commanded troops and the other played an integral part in the Dallas Cowboys into a wave of undeniable success — but the similarities mostly stop there.

 McRaven led troops to rescue the ransomed Captain Richard Phillips, search for Osama Bin Laden, and ultimately capture Iraqi politician Saddam Hussein.
 The Four-Star admiral has advised U.S. presidents in his retirement and written several books, mostly imparting wisdom around changing one’s own life, and hopefully the world around them.

-Staubach took a more entertainment-based path to greatness, rising to fame as a star player while lifting the rest of the Cowboys with him.
-The team had nine consecutive winning seasons with Staubach, of 20 total.
+Staubach (also a U.S. Navy veteran) rose to fame as a star player while lifting the rest of the Cowboys with him.
+The team had nine consecutive winning seasons with Staubach, of their 20 total, and he led the team to five Super Bowls.
 Aside from giving Texans yet another point of state pride, Staubach spent his retirement and influence on real estate and philanthropy.

 “Our recipients reached the pinnacle of accomplishments and eminence in their fields.
 Importantly, they were selected as honorees based on their personal character and commitment to improving the lives of others,” said dinner chair and TSHMF trustee Lisa Cooley in a press release.
 “They stand as role models to emulate, and we look forward to sharing their dramatic and inspiring stories with our guests.”

 The dinner supports the Bullock Texas State History Museum with ticket sales and underwriting from nearly 500 attendees annually.
 Austin’s Jan Felts Bullock, wife of Bob Bullock and museum trustee, joins Dallas’ Cooley as honorary chair.
 In 2022, the award went to pianist James Dick and philanthropist Lyda Hill.